First Degree Murder Defenses

 Defense of Others

-The reasonable and proportional defense of others also justifies some killings.
+The reasonable and proportional defense of others may also be justifiable homicide.
+You may use force to defend another person from harm if you reasonably believe that intervention is justified and that the person being aided could have had a legitimate claim for self-defense.
 The same requirements as self-defense typically apply: the use of force must be timely and proportional to the threat faced, and the perceived threat of death or bodily harm must be reasonable.

 Exercise of Duty